 You know enough about P4C to think it would be good for your school.
 But there are obstacles to implementing it.
-The traditional method, stand-alone sessions of around one hour, won’t fit your timetable.
-Teaching staff, already under pressure, are wary of taking on “yet another thing”, and don’t feel they are ready to plan and know that they are “doing it right”.
+Traditional one-hour stand-alone sessions won’t fit your timetable.
+Teaching staff, already under pressure, are wary of taking on “yet another thing” and aren’t sure if they’re “doing it right”.
 So how can you support colleagues to make P4C work with your existing curriculum?

 Book a Philosopher in Residence to help you immediately embed P4C in your curriculum

 'Residencies' allow us to work with three or four classes once a week for several weeks.
 No two residencies are the same - everything is tailored for your school - but three things always remain:

 - Pupils make rapid progress in their thinking skills thanks to a sustained programme of P4C

 - Teachers witness the range of ways they can use the Philosophy Circles method in their curriculum, giving them a much greater set of ideas than if they only see it once

 - Opportunities to develop P4C across the school - from working-groups, to one-to-none 'Curriculum Clinics'